-There are many factors in Traditional Chinese Medicine (TCM) theory that may play a key role in the root cause of a headache or migraine.
+There are many factors in Traditional Chinese Medicine (TCM) theory that may play a key role in the root cause of a head pain.
 They are body constitution, emotional health, excessive work, social and exercise activities, improper diet, dehydration, physical trauma, and hormones.
-Headaches and migraines can also be diagnosed according to specific symptoms, times of occurrence, location on the body, type of pain, triggers and remedies which provide relief.
+Headaches can also be diagnosed according to specific symptoms, times of occurrence, location on the body, type of pain, triggers and remedies which provide relief.

-- Have you tried medications or Botox and found that your symptoms keep coming back?
+- Have you tried medications and found that your symptoms keep coming back?